-Celebrating 10 years the New York Shorts International Film Festival is a non-profit organization that provides a showcase for emerging filmmakers from around the world.
+Now in its 11th year, New York Shorts International Film Festival is the largest short film festival on the East Coast.
+A non-profit organization that provides a showcase for emerging filmmakers from around the world.

 The festival has become a career stepping stone, establishing a tradition of discovering and promoting filmmakers who have gone on to be Academy Award® Nominees.